Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective

 The above results come from the analysis presented in Sections \ref{sec: il_TEB}, \ref{sec: il_VRE} and \ref{sec: il_tax}.
 It is worth highlighting that in what follows the results for the markets with the centralised planner and perfect competition are nearly identical.
 Such phenomenon can be also observed in \citep{VIRASJOKI2020104716}.

-\subsubsection{Transmission infrastructure expansion budget (TEB sensitivity)}
+\subsection{Transmission infrastructure expansion budget (TEB sensitivity)}

-We begin by applying the proposed methodology to derive an optimal infrastructure expansion strategy and generation levels considering carbon tax and renewable subsidies to be fixed to 0 \euro \ / MWh and 0\%, respectively, while the GEB takes discrete values given in Table \ref{tab: illustrative_case_input_parameters}.
+The proposed methodology is applied to derive an optimal infrastructure expansion strategy and generation levels considering carbon tax and renewable subsidies to be fixed to 0 \euro \ / MWh and 0\%, respectively, while the GEB takes discrete values given in Table \ref{tab: illustrative_case_input_parameters}.
 Meanwhile, we conduct a sensitivity analysis on the TEB considering values given in Table \ref{tab: illustrative_case_input_parameters}.
 The experiments are replicated for both a centralised planner and perfectly competitive generation markets (\eqref{slm: objective}--\eqref{slm: flow_primal_feas} and \eqref{bi_level_formulation}, respectively).

 Figure \ref{fig: illustrative_case_transm_small_budget} illustrates the results of the sensitivity analysis on the TEB considering the lowest levels of GEB, i.e., 1M \euro \ or 10M \euro \ for each of the GenCos, indicated by blue and orange lines, respectively.
 In the graph, each line's legend contains two values corresponding to the GEB values of GenCo 1 (G$_1$) and GenCo 2 (G$_2$), respectively.
 The results suggest no influence of the TEB value on any of the output factors.
 Moreover, the optimal investment and generation levels are identical for both centralised and perfectly competitive market structures, which is due to the GEB-associated constraint being binding.